 ‘…I want to discover an individual Chopin brought to life by the performer in question.’
 This would be true of ‘a performance with new insights to offer, presented in a way that is convincing not only pianistically but musically – that is to say, artistically.’ … What I definitely did not have in mind was the sense of ‘responsibility to the composer’ evoked by some of McCormick’s jurors, even if I do feel a certain responsibility in my own music-making.
 Instead, the accent was on ‘an individual Chopin’, that is, the performer’s personal take on the composer’s music in a uniquely creative instantiation which nevertheless paradoxically realises one or more aspects of the music’s potential.
 (Rink 2019, ts p.5)

-The reference here to ‘the music’ may ring some alarm bells among readers of Chapter 5 above; at the very least it puts the performer of a non-standard reading at a substantial disadvantage, even for such a relatively broad-minded listener, for she has to be more than usually persuasive in order to overcome that sense of what belongs with a score.
+The reference here to ‘the music’ may ring some alarm bells among readers of Chapter 5; at the very least it puts the performer of a non-standard reading at a substantial disadvantage, even for such a relatively broad-minded listener, for she has to be more than usually persuasive in order to overcome that sense of what belongs with a score.
 (No one said being a creative performer was easy.)
-But at the same time, Rink is exceptionally willing to judge a performer on what seem to be the performer’s terms.
-Would that this were the norm:
+But at the same time, Rink is unusually willing to judge a performer on what seem to be the performer’s terms:

 I myself try to make sense of whatever performance I hear in the terms defined by the musician or musicians in question.
 And so, there can be extreme liberties taken, great flights of imagination, but somehow it has to work within the context of the performance.
 And I think that’s the ultimate responsibility of the performer: to make it work in the context of their performance, whatever one is doing. … [T]hat becomes a source of liberation rather than potential constraint: the score as a starting point.
 It’s then up to us to do with it what we want.
 What people think of it is up to them to decide: some will love, some will hate the same performance.
 (Rink 2019, ts p.
 6, quoting his interview available at www.youtube.com/watch?v=juXod260J3E)